Packages#

 Searching for packages#

-If you want to know if a package is available on one of your organization’s channels, you can search for it by entering the package name into the Filter field of the channel details page.
+If you want to know if a package is available on one of your organization’s channels, search for it by entering the package name into the Search artifacts field of the channel details page.

 Viewing package details#